sporeprotocol/spore-sdk/packages/core/README.md

 **Props**

-- `clusterData`: Specifies the data of the new cluster.
+- `data`: Specifies the data of the new cluster.
 - `fromInfos`: Specifies where to collect capacity for transaction construction.
 - `toLock`: Specifies the owner of the new cluster.
 - `config`: Specifies the config of the SDK.